 \section{Introduction}

 Recent years have witnessed the remarkable progress of large language models (LLMs).
-However, training these models typically demands an enormous amount of computational resources, and the process often remains unstable.
-The reParameterized Orthogonal Equivalence Training (POET) algorithm~\cite{qiu2025reparameterized} has recently demonstrated strong training stability, owing to its spectrum-preserving property.
-Nonetheless, POET suffers from poor memory efficiency and also runs significantly slower than Adam~\cite{kingma2014adam} due to the cost of intensive large-scale matrix multiplications.
+Training these models typically demands an enormous amount of computational resources, and the process often remains unstable.
+The reParameterized Orthogonal Equivalence Training (POET) algorithm~\cite{qiu2025reparameterized} has recently demonstrated strong stability, owing to its spectrum-preserving property.
+However, POET suffers from poor memory efficiency and runs significantly slower than Adam~\cite{kingma2014adam} due to the cost of intensive large-scale matrix multiplications.

-To address this, we propose POET-X, a fast, scalable and memory-efficient training algorithm that significantly enhances POET’s GPU memory and runtime efficiency while preserving its spectrum-preserving property.
+To address this, we propose POET-X, a fast, scalable, and memory-efficient training algorithm that significantly enhances POET’s GPU memory and runtime efficiency while preserving its spectrum-preserving property.
 At the core of POET lies the orthogonal equivalence transformation, and our key contribution is to make this transformation scalable.
 This is achieved through a comprehensive analysis and optimization of the GPU memory usage and runtime cost of every computation involved in POET.
 By fully exploiting POET’s inherent sparse-training nature, POET-X achieves extremely efficient memory utilization comparable to parameter-efficient finetuning methods such as LoRA~\cite{hu2022lora}, while attaining a runtime comparable to Adam~\cite{kingma2014adam}.
 These results are particularly significant, as POET-X effectively enables the pretraining of billion-parameter LLMs (\eg, Llama-8B) on a single NVIDIA H100 GPU while achieving consistently better performance than the \emph{de facto} AdamW optimizer.

 Our underlying motivation for scaling POET arises from the great potential of \emph{sparse training}.
 POET optimizes orthogonal matrices that transform neurons, and these matrices are generally constrained to be sparse.
 Such sparsity leads to strong parameter efficiency.
 However, in the original implementation of POET, this efficiency was not reflected in GPU memory usage, preventing POET from being practically applicable.
 Our work aims to bridge the gap between parameter and memory efficiency, thereby unlocking the full potential of POET's sparse training.